snoweye/user2016.demo/README.md

 ### Advantages of pbdR Client/Server
 - No need to setup X11 nor forwarding
-- No need to setup httpd nor htt\* whatever
+- No need to setup httpd nor htt\* whatever services
 - No need to know html\* nor js
-- No need to open browser.
+- No need to open a web browser

 ### Limitations of pbdR Client/Server
 - Too simple, you must speak R ...